-But what types of STD testing do you need?
+But what types of STI testing do you need?
 And how often should you be screened?
 The answers depend on your age, your sexual behaviors and other risk factors.

-If you're a woman, don't assume that you're receiving STD testing every time you have a gynecologic exam or Pap test.
-Regardless of your gender and age, if you think you need STD testing, request it from your doctor.
-Talk to your doctor about your concerns and mention specifically what infections you think you might have.
+Don't assume that you're receiving STI testing every time you have a pelvic exam or Pap test.
+If you think that you need STI testing, talk to your health care provider.
+Tell your provider about your concerns and what tests you would like or need.

 Chlamydia and gonorrhea

-- You're a woman older than 25 and at risk of STDs — for example, if you're having sex with a new partner or multiple partners
+- Women older than 25 and at increased risk of STIs — such as having sex with a new partner or multiple partners

-Chlamydia and gonorrhea screening is done either through a urine test or through a swab inside the penis in men or from the cervix in women.
-The sample is then analyzed in a laboratory.
-Screening is important, because if you don't have signs or symptoms, you can be unaware that you have either infection.
+Health care providers screen people for chlamydia and gonorrhea using a urine test or swab.
+Swabs are taken inside the penis in men or from the cervix in women.
+The sample is then studied in a lab.
+Screening is important, because if you don't have symptoms, you may not know that you're infected.